 For ease of use, a template complaint form is included at the end of this procedure.
-If you require help in completing the form, please contact the school reception.
-You can also ask a third-party organisation for example like the Citizens Advice to help you.
+If you require help in completing the form, please contact the school office.
+You can also ask third party organisations like the Citizens Advice Bureau to help you.

-In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
-For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.
+In accordance with equality law we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure, for instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.